-- 20.1 Candidates who have completed the requirements for a degree and who have achieved a sufficient standard in their examinations may, on the recommendation of the relevant Board of Examiners, be awarded Honours.
-Honours will be classified as follows: First class, Second class (upper division), Second class (lower division) and Third class. - 20.2 Every Board and Joint Board of Examiners for classified degree programmes shall draw up a Scheme for the Award of Honours which shall be approved by the Engineering Studies Committee, the Medical Studies Committee or the Science Studies Committee as appropriate.
+21.1 Candidates who have completed the requirements for a degree and who have achieved a sufficient standard in their examinations may, on the recommendation of the relevant Board of Examiners, be awarded Honours.
+Honours will be classified as follows: First class, Second class (upper division), Second class (lower division) and Third class.

+21.2 Every Board and Joint Board of Examiners for classified degree programmes shall draw up a Scheme for the Award of Honours which shall be approved by the relevant Faculty Education Committee.
 Classification of degrees will be according to the following range of marks: